 Hernia mesh lawsuits are pending throughout the country.
 Lawsuits have been and continue to be filed against manufacturers listed above: Atrium and Ethicon, as well as other manufacturers, like Gore, Genzyme, C.R.
 Bard, and Covidien.
 Your attorney will use warning letters and clinical studies as part of the investigation and evidence process.
 The absence of premarket studies is also considered and may be incorporated into the overall argument your attorney makes on your behalf.

 If you have been injured by a hernia mesh product, you may be eligible for compensation.
-Our personal injury and product liability attorneys are actively taking hernia mesh cases.
+Our personal injury attorneys are actively taking hernia mesh cases.
 Contact us today to learn more.
 We will review your case and advise you of your options.
 Don't wait, you only have so long according to the applicable statute of limitations to file your claim.

 - Food and Drug Administration.
 Warning Letters.